-Although, modification to the breakwater will improve the wave conditions within the harbor, no increase in fishing, commercial or recreational boat traffic is anticipated.
+Although, modification to the breakwater will improve the wave conditions within the harbor, no increase in fishing, commercial or recreational boat traffic is anticipated resulting from the project.

 The project design includes extending the breakwater approximately 80 ft landward to prevent up rush from storm waves and high swells from pushing large amounts of beach sand into the boat ramp.
 The proposed extension of the breakwater will not pose a significant obstruction to pedestrians.